News about the Information Technologies and International Development (ITID)

 A broad summary of what we have learned so far through the pages of ITID might read like this: ICTs can have a significant positive impact on low-income communities around the world, but that positive impact is hard to come by; often, technology has little, no, or negative impact.
 Tech-based programs are best designed through the participation of intended users or beneficiaries, or if not, with a deep understanding of the anticipated social context.
 Yet, there are occasionally technologies such as the mobile phone that see broad adoption and use without being designed with much attention to context.
 For technology use to lead to meaningful impact, however, development-focused institutional support is often an essential requirement.
 Plenty of additional insights, of course, can be found in individual ITID papers.

-If you have suggestions about the future of ITID, or recommendations for funding (ITID remains committed to being an open-access journal; but, that means we need to be able to pay for editorial staffing), please contact Professor Neha Kumar (email@example.com) who is leading the effort to reconceive ITID .
+Through the end of 2021, if you have suggestions about the future of ITID, or recommendations for funding, please contact Professor Neha Kumar (email@example.com) who is leading the effort to reconceive ITID.

 Thank you for your support and contributions over the years.